sarasm93/travel-stories2/README.md

 Used on several pages to redirect the user depending on the authorization status of the user.

 ## **Testing**
 The site has been tested so that it works on different browsers.
-It has been tested on Google Chrome, Microsoft Edge, Firefox and Samsung Internet.
+It has been tested on Google Chrome, Microsoft Edge and Firefox.

 The site is responsive.
 The responsivness was tested with Google Chrome Dev Tools and [Am I responsive](https://ui.dev/amiresponsive).